Support Aiglon’s Success

 - Alumna Mita Corsini-Bland has established a reputation as one of New York's premier illustrators, specializing in watercolors of interiors.
 Italian Architectural Digest ran a ten-page spread of her work ('Rooms With A View') in their September 2015 edition.

 *Classmate updates are for alumni information only.
 They are based on what is believed to be reliable information and do not constitute an endorsement of Aiglon College or the activities of the FOAC.

 Traveling In Style

-We're gearing up for this autumn's U.S. reunions and our New York Gala.
+We're gearing up for this autumn's U.S. reunions.
 Once again, we're going to be offering some spectacular auction items.
 Three Aiglon alums in the hospitality business donated eye-popping travel packages to the 2016 auction, as did the school itself.
 Many thanks for their generous support.
 To see what Siri Muller Preststulen (in Bali), Rod de Vletter (in Swaziland), Line Stump-Magnin (in Villars), and Aiglon (in Chesières) generously offered two years ago, go to www.foacevents.org.